Subscribe to our email newsletter or follow us on social media to keep up.

 BOOK CLUB

 This Book Club meets monthly to discuss books on the reading list voted on by club members.
 Members take turns as presenter, who provides background on the book or author and leads discussion, and host, who provides a snack and prepares coffee.
 Books are usually available at Village Books, or from the Book Club lending library.
-This group meets on the first Tuesday of each month at 9:30 am on Zoom.
-All are welcome to come to all or some!
+This group meets on the first Tuesday of each month at 9:30 am.

 THURSDAY EVENING